-Table1.
-Final coding of semi-structured interview technique Selective coding Axial coding (component) Open coding (index) Environment The curriculum helps to understand the environment.
+Selective coding Axial coding (component) Open coding (index) Environment The curriculum helps to understand the environment.
 The curriculum shows environmental opportunities to the student.
 Curriculum elements analyze the right behavior in today's situation.
 The curriculum introduces the student to the strengths and weaknesses of working in a social environment.
-Economy The curriculum shows the strategies needed to succeed in society. · The curriculum always focuses on economic improvement.
-The curriculum supports how to relate to the environment to work with economic justification.
-C : 1 ::1 entrepreneurs The curriculum develops the skills of entrepreneurs.
+Economy The curriculum shows the strategies needed to succeed in society.
+The curriculum always focuses on economic improvement.
+The curriculum supports how to relate to the environment to work with economic justification. a + 1 + 4 entrepreneurs The curriculum develops the skills of entrepreneurs.
 Curriculum with an 1 The curriculum introduces many entrepreneurs to students. entrepreneurial approach The skill of becoming a top entrepreneur is included in the curriculum.
-Entrepreneurship Entrepreneurial skills are explained to students theoretically and r r r r r practically.
+Entrepreneurship Entrepreneurial skills are explained to students theoretically and 1 1 practically.
 The impact of cultural factors on entrepreneurship is open to students.
 In the curriculum, creating opportunities from threats such as sanctions is at the heart of the curriculum.
 The curriculum considers international communication as the source of modern entrepreneurship.
 Protection The curriculum is fully supported by education.
 School principals provide the necessary material and spiritual support to the curriculum.
 The teacher is the main supporter of the elite students in learning the curriculum.
-Teacher He is a skilled teacher. reaction The teacher uses different mechanisms to understand the content.
-Influencing factors The teacher encourages students to create jobs in the community. initacineing factors The teacher has provided in-service training to teach modern entrepreneurship.
-System policies The government allocates the necessary budget for entrepreneurship system poneies to experts.
+Teacher He is a skilled teacher.
+The teacher uses different mechanisms to understand the content.
+Influencing factors The teacher encourages students to create jobs in the community.
+6 The teacher has provided in-service training to teach modern entrepreneurship.
+System policies The government allocates the necessary budget for entrepreneurshi y 1 to experts.
 The government has a bright future for the entrepreneurial elite.
 Government policies increase their commitment to elite students.
-The government bears all the costs of elite education and research. talent discovery talent discovery The curriculum explores hidden talents among elite students.
-Students choose the job before entering the university.
-Improving ton talanta Students find new competencies.
-The government develops programs to discover and employ top Influenced by factors Improving top talents The government develops programs to discover and employ top talent.
+The government bears all the costs of elite education and research. talent discovery The curriculum explores hidden talents among elite students. , Students choose the job before entering the university.
+Students find new competencies.
+Influenced by factors Improving top talents The government develops programs to discover and employ top talent.
 The latest technologies are used in the world.
+THE TALEST LECHIDOLOGIES ALL USED III LIE WOLLD.
 Talent empowerment is at the top of the agenda.
-Efficacy Students find the skills needed for their future careers. -

 Students.
 They learn self-confidence in creating jobs.
 Students feel committed to the community in which they grew up.
 Obstacles and failures do not discourage them and they pass them very quickly.